kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 ## How Does Facebook Generate Revenue?

-Facebook's revenue grew by 37% in 2018 to $55.8 billion.
-Relative growth in revenue was quite evenly spread out between different regions with the exception of Asia-Pacific region where revenue grew by 48%.
+**Facebook's revenue grew by 37% in 2018 to $55.8 billion.** Relative growth in revenue was quite evenly spread out between different regions with the exception of Asia-Pacific region where revenue grew by 48%.
 But the core question is what exactly is driving this growth.

-### How Much Revenue Does Facebook Generate by Geographic Region**
+### How much revenue does Facebook generates in different geographic regions

 |(in billions $) 				| 2016 	| 2017	| 2018 	| 2018 % Growth|
 |-------------------------------|------:|------:|------:|------:|